What are simulations?

 - an activity that acts as a metaphor.

-Simulations are characterised by their non-linear nature and by then controlled ambiguity within which students must make decisions.
+Simulations are characterised by their non-linear nature and by their deliberate ambiguity, which encourages students to think independently as they make decisions.
 The inventiveness and commitment of the participants usually determines the success of a simulation.

 Why use simulations?

 Simulations promote the use of critical and evaluative thinking.
 Because they are ambiguous or open-ended, they encourage students to contemplate the implications of a scenario.
-The situation feels real and thus leads to more engaging interaction by learners.
+The situation feels real, and thus leads students to engage with the activity more enthusiastically and interactively.

-Simulations promote concept attainment through experiential practice.
-They help students understand the nuances of a concept.
-Students often find them more deeply engaging than other activities, as they experience the activity first-hand, rather than hearing about it or seeing it.
+Simulations help students learn both concepts and how to apply them in a nuanced way in an unforeseen situation.
+Students often find them more deeply engaging than other activities, as they experience the activity first-hand.

 Simulations help students appreciate more deeply the management of the environment, politics, community and culture.
 For example, by participating in a resource distribution activity, students might gain an understanding of inequity in society.
-Simulations can reinforce other skills indirectly, such as Debating, a method associated with some large-scale simulations, and research skills.
+Simulations can reinforce other skills indirectly, such as debating and research skills.

 Common issues using simulations

-Resources and time are required to develop a quality learning experience with simulations.
+Resources and time are required to develop a quality learning experience that uses simulations.
 Assessment of student learning through simulation is often more complex than with other methods.